Pilot Cutters Under Sail (Kindle)

 Pilots and Pilotage in Britain and Northern Europe

-This new book is both a tribute to and a minutely researched history of these remarkable vessels.
+This definitive work is both a tribute to and a minutely researched history of these remarkable vessels.
 The author, perhaps the most experienced sailor of the type, describes the ships themselves, their masters and crews, and the skills they needed for the competitive and dangerous work of pilotage.
-He explains the differences between the craft of disparate coasts – of the Scilly Isles and the Bristol Channel, of northern France, and the wild coastline of Norway – and weaves into the history of their development the stories of the men who sailed them.
+He explains the differences between the craft of disparate coasts of the Scilly Isles and the Bristol Channel, of northern France, and the wild coastline of Norway and weaves into the history of their development the stories of the men who sailed them.
+Now published in an affordable softcover format, this wonderful book can become an essential addition to the libraries of those historians and traditional boat enthusiasts who missed the earlier hardback edition.

 Deserving of a place in any collector's library for the very high quality of the illustrations alone.South West Maritime History Society